-Sometimes You Win Sometimes You Learn is a treasure trove of winning mindsets.
-The key tenet is that, to win in life, you have to remain teachable and learn from your mistakes.
-John Maxwll explains how to do just that.
+Sometimes You Win Sometimes You Learn shows that to win in life, you have to remain teachable and learn from your mistakes.

 - Bullet Summary